-Carlisle based seven piece rock group Hardwicke Circus are something of a time machine in musical terms.
-They have been likened to the Rolling Stones and indeed similarities to the instrumental and stylistic scope of groups like the Stones, but never have I heard a group with as much going on as this band.
-You’ve got the crazy keyboard guy, the guitar heroes, the mad drummer, bass player, even a saxophonist in a special yet illusive hat.
+Carlisle-based seven-piece rock group Hardwicke Circus are something of a time machine in musical terms.
+They have been likened to the Rolling Stones and indeed similar to the instrumental and stylistic scope of groups like the Stones, but never have I heard of a group with as much going on as this band.
+You’ve got the crazy keyboard, guitar heroes, mad drummer, bass player, and even a saxophonist in a special yet elusive hat.

-With this project the aim was not to record songs or conduct proper interviews but just to capture the essence of the group.
-So I adopted a semi fly-on-the-wall approach as the group set up to perform as part of the Great Escape Festival at Brighton’s Grand Central.
+With this project, the aim was not to record songs or conduct proper interviews but to capture the group’s essence.
+So I adopted a semi-fly-on-the-wall approach as the group set up to perform as part of the Great Escape Festival at Brighton’s Grand Central.
 Getting the guys talking was pretty good fun.
-Having previously conducted over a hundred interviews on my former health and fitness channel this was a bit of a cake walk.
+Having previously conducted over a hundred interviews on my former health and fitness channel this was a bit of a cakewalk.
 I knew I wanted to quiz them for their take on modern music and the spirit of rock so I bounced them off each other for their answers whilst also examining their retro fashion choices.

-Filming gigs is also something I have a fair amount of experience in with also around one hundred live music performance videos under the belt.
+Filming gigs is also something I have a fair amount of experience in with around one hundred live music performance videos under my belt.
 This however was a bit of an awkward gig as the room was just about big enough to house the band, let alone a crowd.
-On top of that the organisers had about four cameras filming (footage that has never surfaced) and were a little touchy about anyone getting in the way.
-So I chose to capture as much of the set up and behind the scenes as I could get then to slip around the group between songs to focus on the different parts of the band.
+On top of that, the organisers had about four cameras filming (footage that has never surfaced) and were a little touchy about anyone getting in the way.
+So I chose to capture as much of the set-up and behind-the-scenes as I could get and then to slip around the group between songs to focus on the different parts of the band.